LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Baselines

 \section{Baselines}

 We compare with previous state-of-the-art baselines including traditional term-based techniques like BM25~\cite{Robertson2009BM25}, and dense as well as lexicon-aware retrievers.
-For lexicon-aware retriever, DeepCT~\cite{Dai2019DeepCT} was trained to predict term weights.COIL~\cite{Gao2021COIL} used contextualized representation for exact term matching and UniCOIL~\cite{Lin2021UniCOIL} compressed vectors in COIL into scalars.
-SPLADE-max and DistilSPLADE-max~\cite{Formal2021SPLADEv2} were both trained with Eq.~\ref{eq:splade} and the latter one was further enhanced by a cross-encoder.
+For lexicon-aware retrievers, DeepCT~\cite{Dai2019DeepCT} was trained to predict term weights.COIL~\cite{Gao2021COIL} used contextualized representation for exact term matching and UniCOIL~\cite{Lin2021UniCOIL} compressed vectors in COIL into scalars.
+DistilSPLADE-max and SPLADE-max~\cite{Formal2021SPLADEv2} were both trained with Eq.~\ref{eq:splade} and the latter one was further enhanced by a cross-encoder.
 The UniCOIL $\Lambda$ was a lexicon-aware model trained with UniCOIL's top-ranked passages and nagatives~\cite{Chen2021ImitateSparse}.
-For dense retriever, ANCE~\cite{Xiong2021ANCE} selected hard training negatives from the entire collection.
+For dense retrievers, ANCE~\cite{Xiong2021ANCE} selected hard training negatives from the entire collection.
 ADORE~\cite{Zhan2021STAR-ADORE} used self-mining static negatives and then dynamic negatives.
-TAS-B~\cite{Hofstatter2021TAS-B} proposed balanced topic aware negative sampling strategies for effective teaching.
-ColBERTv1~\cite{Khattab2020ColBERT} and ColBERTv2~\cite{Khattab2021ColBERTv2} utilized late-interaction and the latter one further incorporates ranker distillation. coCondenser~\cite{Gao2021coCondenser} augmented MLM loss with contrastive learning and based a model architecture~\cite{Gao2021Condenser} with a decoupled sentence and token interaction.
+TAS-B~\cite{Hofstatter2021TAS-B} proposed balanced topic-aware negative sampling strategies for effective teaching.
+CL-DRD~\cite{Zeng2022CL-DRD} taught the retriever in a curriculum learning fashion, starting from coarse-grained pair examples and progressing to fine-grained ones.
+ColBERTv1~\cite{Khattab2020ColBERT} and ColBERTv2~\cite{Khattab2021ColBERTv2} utilized late-interaction and the latter one further incorporates ranker distillation.
+TCT-ColBERT~\cite{Lin2021inbatch} utilized ColBERTv1 as the tightly-coupled teacher to enable in-batch distillation.
+The coCondenser~\cite{Gao2021coCondenser} augmented MLM loss with contrastive learning and based a model architecture~\cite{Gao2021Condenser} with a decoupled sentence and token interaction.
 PAIR~\cite{Ren2021PAIR} introduced passage-centric loss to assist the contrastive loss and combine cross-encoder teaching.
-RocketQAv2~\cite{Ren2021RocketQAv2} utilized K-L divergence to align the list-wise distributions between retriever and ranker, and proposed hybrid data augmentation.
-AR2-G~\cite{Zhang2021AR2} used an adversarial framework to train retriever and ranker simultaneously.
+RocketQAv2~\cite{Ren2021RocketQAv2} utilized K-L divergence to align the list-wise distributions between retriever and ranker and proposed hybrid data augmentation.
+AR2-G~\cite{Zhang2021AR2} used an adversarial framework to train the retriever and ranker simultaneously.
+Notably, AR2 used a different Recall@N evaluation from the official TREC Recall@N.\footnote{https://github.com/microsoft/AR2/tree/main/AR2} Therefore, we don't report their Recall@N performances in Tab.~\ref{tab:main-table}.